How to Interpret Point of Sale Information

 POS systems produce very detailed receipts.
 The wealth of information recorded by the machine allows much more detailed analysis of sales than was possible when guest cheques were handwritten.

-POS information is a powerful tool that permits you to analyze menu performance and revise menus, forecast labour requirements, forecast inventory requirements, and analyze staff performance and sales.
+Point of sale information is a powerful tool that permits you to analyze menu performance and revise menus, forecast labour requirements, forecast inventory requirements, and analyze staff performance and sales.

 POS systems should have the ability to generate: